f4b6a3/ksuid-creator/README.md

 # KSUID Creator

-A Java library for generating [K-Sortable Unique IDentifier](https://segment.com/blog/a-brief-history-of-the-uuid).
+A Java library for generating [KSUID](https://segment.com/blog/a-brief-history-of-the-uuid) (K-Sortable Unique Identifier).

 * Sorted by generation time;
 * Can be stored as a string of 27 chars;